 (1) Dose limits apply to the sum of the relevant doses from external exposure in the specified period and to the 50 year committed dose (to age 70 years for children) from intakes in the same period.

-(2) In subregulation (1), the “specified period” is a period made up of discrete 12 month units as is designated from time to time by the State mining engineer.
+(2) In subregulation (1), the specified period is a period made up of discrete 12 month units as is designated from time to time by the State mining engineer.

 (3) The equivalent dose limits to the skin applies to the dose averaged over any 1 square centimetre of the skin, regardless of the total area exposed.